Skip to main content

 1. Prepare the ISO image locally.

-3. Modify the properties of the Windows image.
+3. Modify the Windows image properties.

-1. Prepare an ISO image locally
+1. Prepare the ISO image locally

-2. Download the VirtiO drivers as an ISO image from the Fedora People repository
+2. Download the VirtiO drivers as an ISO image from the Fedora People repository.

 3. Create a Drivers directory.

-6. Install the DISM++ image management utility.
+6. Install the DISM++ utility for image management.

 7. Open DISM++.